act65/act65.github.io/archive/2024-12-01-alien-treaty-_notes.md

 While aliens are benevolent, they have their own ways of doing things.
 A different culture.
 Human values (like ???) are given less priority. (maybe  art, ...? the aliens are more pragmatic, utilitarian, ...)

-This is a parable / parallel of The treaty of Waitangi.
-"""

-A few of the notes I've made are as follows;

-Over arching theme.
 Humans face discrimination (in a new form) from the aliens.
-    And their culture is being eroded.
+And our culture is being eroded.
 This is subtle and slow.
+The aliens genuinely want to help but dont understanding the importance of intangible heritage.

 But after a few generations, humanity is unrecognizable.
 And they have little power to change things.

-    The aliens genuinely want to help but dont understanding the importance of intangible heritage
+This is a parable / parallel of The treaty of Waitangi.
+"""

+Notes.
-I'd like to avoid specific explanation of alien technology and how the aliens appear.
+- I'd like to avoid specific explanation of alien technology and how the aliens appear.
 Rather focus on the cultural differences.
+- I am using The treaty of Waitangi as a model for a treaty between humans and the aliens.

+Key lessons / points I want to highlight:

+- technology can influence / drive cultural change.
+- a treaty means nothing if you can't enforce it.
+- change is inevitable.
+- colonialism is not always bad.
+- systemic discrimination is subtle and resilient.

-Translation issues
+Potential translation issues
     - Humans understand "Interstellar Governance" as only applying to space-related matters Aliens interpret it as complete oversight of all human affairs, as they see no logical distinction between terrestrial and space governance
-    - Humans interpret "Cultural Heritage" as meaning all human customs, art, and practices will be preserved Aliens view some human practices as "inefficient" or "illogical" and believe their mandate to advance humanity overrides cultural preservation
+    - Humans interpret "Cultural Heritage" as meaning all human customs, art, and practices will continue to be practiced and preserved
+    Aliens view some human practices as "inefficient" or "illogical" and believe their mandate to advance humanity overrides the need for cultural practices.
+And preservation is defined as storing artifacts, not living traditions.

-Discrimination issues
+Potential discrimination issues
     - Jobs select for those who embrace alien ways (or are alien), leaving traditionalists marginalized.
     - Also favor people who understand alien tech.
     - new technologies are often designed for aliens and don't always work for humans

-I am using The treaty of Waitangi as a model for the treaty between humans and the aliens.

-"""
-THE HIGH COUNCIL OF THE GALACTIC FEDERATION, regarding with their Distinguished Consideration the Nations and Peoples of Earth, and being desirous to protect their rightful Interests and Resources and to secure for them the benefits of Interstellar Peace and Advancement, has deemed it necessary, in light of the increasing interactions between Earth and other civilizations, and the rapid expansion of cosmic commerce and cultural exchange, to establish a formal diplomatic relationship with the inhabitants of Earth.

-The Galactic Federation, wishing to establish a structured framework of Interstellar Governance to prevent the adverse consequences that would result from Earth's isolation in an increasingly connected galaxy, and to provide Earth's population access to advanced technologies and protections, has authorized Ambassador Zyx-427, Supreme Diplomatic Envoy of the Galactic Federation, to invite the United Nations and independent nations of Earth to agree to the following Articles and Conditions.

-Article the First:
-The Nations of Earth, both through their United Nations representation and as independent sovereign states, hereby cede to the Galactic Federation absolutely and without reservation all rights and powers of Interstellar Governance, which said Nations currently exercise or may be supposed to exercise, particularly in matters concerning extra-planetary affairs and space-based activities.

-Article the Second:
-The Galactic Federation confirms and guarantees to the Nations and Peoples of Earth the full and undisturbed possession of their Terrestrial Territories, Resources, and Cultural Heritage, which they may collectively or individually possess, so long as it is their wish to retain the same in their possession; but the Nations of Earth grant to the Galactic Federation exclusive rights of First Contact and Negotiation regarding any extra-planetary resources or territories they may wish to utilize, at such terms as may be agreed upon between Earth's representatives and the Federation's appointed mediators.

-Article the Third:
-In consideration thereof, the Galactic Federation extends to the inhabitants of Earth its protection and grants them all the Rights and Privileges of Federation Citizens, subject to Federation protocols and procedures.

-(signed) Ambassador Zyx-427, Supreme Diplomatic Envoy

-This treaty, being fully explained and translated to Earth's representatives, is hereby accepted and ratified by the undersigned nations and their authorized representatives, in full understanding of its provisions and implications.
-"""
+    - Workplace environments designed for alien physiology (different temperature, lighting)

+Potential cultural changes
+    - Traditional cooking methods vs. more "efficient" alien food production
+    - Human music (seen as "chaotic" by aliens) vs. their "mathematically perfect" compositions
+    - Human sports/games vs. alien "optimization exercises"
+    - Wan to include positive human traits that change the federation (subtly)
+        - maybe adaptability?
+Humans' ability to thrive in varied environments and situations without requiring perfect conditions
+        - or risk-Taking: Our willingness to try things that might fail could complement Federation caution

+Potential language issues
+    - Federation Standard becomes the dominant language, with traditional languages fading
+    - some concepts that can't be translated into Federation Standard.
+    - Human idioms and metaphors are lost in translation
+    - New words are introduced for alien concepts, changing the way humans think and communicate

 And here is an outline of the chapters.